 This is another one to try for sweet lovers!
-This is a dough-like pastry which is stuffed on the inside with various fillings, but most commonly poppy seeds, cottage cheese, apple, or walnut.
+This is a dough-like pastry stuffed on the inside with various fillings, but most commonly poppy seeds, cottage cheese, apple, or walnut.
 This is another traditional Slovenian pudding and goes great with a cup of coffee.

 Desserts can often be changed regarding filling according to taste, and while this is a pudding, it can be made savory depending on what you put in it.
-The most common filling is tarragon, honey, poppy seeds, and walnuts, cottage cheese, and chives.
+The most common filling is tarragon, honey, poppy seeds, walnuts, cottage cheese, and chives.
 As you can see, it is similar to prekmurska gibanica, but it is baked into a loaf and cut into slices, with the filling forming a swirl pattern.

 Carniolan Sausage (Krajnska Klobasa)

 This sausage simplicity at its best.
 It’s made from pork, bacon, garlic, salt, pepper and is smoked.
-Quality pork is used, and these simple ingredients along with the all important smoke make for a tasty sausage.
+Quality pork is used, and these simple ingredients, along with the all-important smoke, make for a tasty sausage.

-Potatoes with Cottage Cheese
+Potatoes With Cottage Cheese

 This is a dish you will see across all of Slovenia.
-You will see many varieties of štruklji as they can be made from different types of dough and have numerous fillings both sweet and savory.
-You’ll find cottage cheese, meat, poppyseed, apple and even tarragon.
+You will see many varieties of štruklji as they can be made from different types of dough and have numerous fillings, both sweet and savory.
+You’ll find cottage cheese, meat, poppyseed, apple, and even tarragon.
 The dough is also either steamed, boiled, or fried.
 They are typically hearty and will keep you going all day long.